FailAcademy/learning/web-dev-foundation/_slides/04-jquery/01-intro-to-jquery-slides.md

 # Event Delegation

 Bonus!
-Using the event delegation approach can also be beneficial for code performance when you can attach an event to a single parent element instead of many lower-level ones.
+Using the event delegation approach can also be **beneficial for code performance** when you can attach an event to a single parent element instead of many lower-level ones.

+**Example:** Think about listening for an event on an entire table, as opposed to each of the hundreds of cells within that table.

 ---

 # The Event Object

-Every event handling function receives and event object, and this object has methods and properties of its own.
+Every event handling callback function receives an **[event object](https://learn.jquery.com/events/introduction-to-events/)**, and this object has methods and properties of its own.

-To access these methods and properties, we must pass in the event object as a parameter for our function:
+To access these methods and properties, we must pass in the event object as an argument for our function:

 ```javascript
 $('div').on('click', 'button', function(event) {